-- · worldwide economic and business conditions; - · political or economic instability in the jurisdictions where we have operations; - · regulatory, legislative and judicial developments; - our ability to attract and retain clients; - technological innovation; - telecommunications or technology disruptions; - · future regulatory actions and conditions in our operating areas; - our dependence on a limited number of clients in a limited number of industries; - · our ability to expand our business or effectively manage growth; - our ability to hire and retain enough sufficiently trained employees to support our operations; - negative public reaction in the US or the UK to offshore outsourcing; - the effects of our different pricing strategies or those of our competitors; - · increasing competition in the business process outsourcing industry;
+- worldwide economic and business conditions; - · political or economic instability in the jurisdictions where we have operations; - · regulatory, legislative and judicial developments; - · our ability to attract and retain clients; - technological innovation; - telecommunications or technology disruptions; - future regulatory actions and conditions in our operating areas; - our dependence on a limited number of clients in a limited number of industries; - · our ability to expand our business or effectively manage growth; - $\bullet \quad \text{ our ability to hire and retain enough sufficiently trained employees to support our operations};\\$ - negative public reaction in the US or the UK to offshore outsourcing; - the effects of our different pricing strategies or those of our competitors; - · increasing competition in the business process outsourcing industry;

-- our ability to successfully grow our revenue, expand our service offerings and market share and achieve accretive benefits from our acquisition of (1) Fusion Outsourcing Services (Proprietary) Limited, or Fusion or (2) Aviva Global Services Singapore Pte.
-Ltd., or Aviva Global (which we have renamed as WNS Customer Solutions (Singapore) Private Limited, or WNS Global Singapore, following our acquisition) and our master services agreement with Aviva Global Services (Management Services) Private Limited, or Aviva MS; - our ability to successfully consummate and integrate strategic acquisitions; and - · volatility of our ADS price.
+- our ability to successfully grow our revenue, expand our service offerings and market share and achieve accretive benefits from our acquisition of

+(1) Fusion Outsourcing Services (Proprietary) Limited, or Fusion (which we have renamed as WNS Global Services SA (Pty) Ltd following our acquisition) or (2) Aviva Global Services Singapore Pte.
+Ltd., or Aviva Global (which we have renamed as WNS Customer Solutions (Singapore) Private Limited, or WNS Global Singapore, following our acquisition) and our master services agreement with Aviva Global Services (Management Services)

+Private Limited, or Aviva MS;

+- · our ability to successfully consummate and integrate strategic acquisitions; and

+- volatility of our ADS price.